 - Giving with the pure intention of contributing to happiness and relieving suffering

 - Seeing others as equals who are capable and deserving

-- Speaking the gentle truth when necessary
+- Speaking the gentle truth and setting boundaries when necessary

 - Taking care of yourself and protecting yourself from unnecessary harm